input-output-hk/essential-cardano-content/content/article/wallets.md

 [Nami Wallet](https://namiwallet.io/) is a non-custodial, browser-based wallet extension that interacts with the Cardano blockchain and connects with DApps.
 It allows users to send and store digital assets, delegate ada, and more.

 Nami [recently joined the IOG product family](https://iohk.io/en/blog/posts/2023/11/01/nami-has-a-new-home/) and is fully compatible with Lace, but has limited compatibility with other wallets.

-### **Flint**

-[Flint](https://flint-wallet.com/) makes it simple and convenient for you to manage your digital assets and explore the exciting world of DeFi.
-The wallet currently supports sending and receiving assets on Cardano, with support for Solana, Ethereum, and Urbit coming soon.

 ### **GeroWallet**